 Click the red X next to the tag(s) you wish to remove.
 Once you do that, you will see the status bar indicating that the tags are being removed in the background.

 You can see what tags have been brought in by your various scanning tools within the Explore page.
 Below Asset Filters on the right-hand side, you will see a section called Tags.
 This will display the tags that are in Cisco Vulnerability Management and the number of assets that have that tag applied.
 You can choose to sort the Tags list by the Count of Assets with the tag or alphabetically by Name.
 Please note that Cisco Vulnerability Management will only display the top 300 Tags that are applied to assets in the Tag list.
 All tags are imported and searchable in the Custom Query String box, but only 300 will be displayed in this list.

 You can also view which tags are applied to an asset from within the Explore tab.
 You can add the tags section on the Assets tab by selecting it from the Display dropdown.
 You will then see the tags that reside on the asset in the Tags section.

 When you click on an asset, this opens up the asset detail page.
 On the right-hand side, you will see the tags on the asset and whether or not they can be removed.
 A person icon indicates a User Created Tag and a computer icon indicates a Scanner Created Tag.
 You can add and remove tags from this view as well.

 Using Tags in Searches

-A very common function in Kenna is using tags to create risk meters or saved searches.
+A very common function in Cisco Vulnerability Management is using tags to create risk meters or saved searches.
 From within the Explore page, you can use the list of Tags or the Custom Query String box to search for assets that have certain tags.
 Using custom queries, searches can be on complete tag names or partial names with a wildcard.

 Some common search strings are: